spyder-ide/action-close-duplicate-issues/README.md

           items: >-
             [
              {
-               "string": "ValueError: cannot set WRITEABLE flag to True of this array", "reply": "To fix this problem please update to Spyder 4.<br><br>Closing as duplicate of Issue #1", "labels": ["resolution:Duplicate"],
+               "pattern": "ValueError: cannot set WRITEABLE flag to True of this array", "reply": "To fix this problem please update to Spyder 4.<br><br>Closing as duplicate of Issue #1", "labels": ["resolution:Duplicate"],
                "close": true
              },
              {
-               "string": "ValueError: Some other error",
+               "pattern": "ValueError: Some other error",
                "reply": "To fix this problem please update to Spyder 4.", "labels": ["resolution:Duplicate"],
                "close": false